Upper Respiratory Infection - Quick Relief and Expert Care

 - Runny nose

-Though these symptoms are also closely related to those of the influenza virus, the biggest difference is that the flu usually results in an achy body, sore muscles, and a higher grade fever.
+It’s important to note that these symptoms are similar to those of the influenza virus, but the flu typically involves body aches, sore muscles, and a higher-grade fever.

 How long does an URI last?

-What if I don’t seek medical care for my upper respiratory infection?
+What happens if I don't seek medical care for my URI?